cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 - the Github Actions workflows depend on secrets `located here <settings> (see 'secrets/actions' from the left menu bar) `_
 - the Github Actions use an AWS IAM key pair from `this manually-created user named *ci* <https://console.aws.amazon.com/iam/home#/users/ci?section=security_credentials>`_
 - the collection of resources created by these scripts **will generate AWS costs of around $0.41 USD per hour ($10.00 USD per day)** while the platform is in a mostly-idle pre-production state.
 This cost will grow proportionally to your production work loads.
 - **BE ADVISED** that MySQL RDS, MongoDB and Redis ElastiCache are vertically scaled **manually** and therefore require some insight and potential adjustments on your part.
-All of these services are defaulted to their minimum instance sizes which you can modify in the `environment configuration file <terraform/environments/prod/env.hcl>`_
+All of these services are defaulted to their minimum instance sizes which you can modify in the environment configuration file.

 Usage
 -----